HwWobbe/WipHww/newFolder.md

 # newFolder

+This may finally be working.

 StackEdit edits are not propagated to the GitHub repo.

 This file now seems to exist in one of my repos.